paul-delange/cocolize/README.md

 Cocolize is an attempt at reducing translation workload on multi platform development.
 It allows iOS developers to link directly into Android string files to centralize the translated texts.
+This means instead of having strings.xml for your Android development and then copying all those strings over manually (or worse, sending the copied strings to translate as well), you can now automatically generate the iOS Localizable.strings file or use the strings.xml file directly.

 There are two variants